Low-maintenance dogs require occasional bathing and brushing.

 The low-maintenance dog breeds on this list make great companions and can appeal more to people with allergies or anyone who hates cleaning up dog hair.

 Shayla McConnell has been working closely with animals for more than 10 years.
-Initially trained as a vet tech assistant at a local emergency clinic, she later changed career paths, became a professional dog groomer, and now runs a successful grooming business.
+Initially trained as a vet tech assistant at a local emergency clinic, she later changed career paths and became a professional dog groomer.
+She now runs a successful grooming business.